Zucchini Lasagna

 Ingredient notes

 • Ground meat: Start with 2 pounds of ground beef, 2 pounds of ground Italian sausage, or 1 pound of each.
+You can also substitute ground turkey for a lighter lasagna.

 • Sugar: Even a tablespoon is too much for some people.
 If you don’t like the sound of sugar in your meat sauce, please leave it out.
 In my family, people add ¼ cup or even up to ½ cup.

-• Italian seasoning: It’s easy to make your own homemade Italian seasoning with dried basil, oregano, rosemary, thyme and marjoram.
+• Italian seasoning: It’s easy to make your own homemade Italian seasoning with dried basil, oregano, rosemary, thyme, and marjoram.

 • Fennel seeds: The seeds make the Italian sausage flavors pop.
 If you love the taste of a sweet tomato sauce, use just ground beef (no sausage), at least ¼ cup sugar, and omit the fennel seeds.